korotaevyua/lvs_step_by_step/README.md

 ## Publishing

 Keep private configs, inputs, PDKs, logs and results outside tracked files. `.gitignore` covers common patterns, but review the staged file list before publishing.
 The original project-specific script is retained locally under ignored `.local-backup/` and must not be added to Git.

-No open-source license has been selected yet.
-Add the license chosen by the repository owner before advertising reuse terms.